 A steady, reliable force in the paint who turned an 18-year NBA career into a decades-long mentorship role with the New York Knicks.

-Herb Williams built a basketball life on consistency and longevity.
-Drafted by the Indiana Pacers in 1981, the 6'11" center from Ohio State was never a flashy star, but a dependable workhorse known for his shot-blocking and mid-range jumper.
-He spent his prime years in Indiana, becoming the franchise's all-time leader in games played and blocks—records that stood for years.
-A mid-career trade sent him to the Dallas Mavericks, but his basketball identity became cemented in New York.
-Acquired by the Knicks in 1992, he became a valued veteran presence on Pat Riley's physical, defensive-minded teams that challenged for championships.
-After retiring as a player in 1999, he seamlessly transitioned into coaching, serving as a fixture on the Knicks' bench for over a decade in various assistant and interim head coaching roles, respected for his steady demeanor and deep knowledge of the game.
+Herb Williams held the Indiana Pacers franchise records for games played and blocks for years after his retirement.
+Drafted by the Pacers in 1981, the 6'11" center from Ohio State was a dependable workhorse known for shot-blocking and a mid-range jumper.
+He spent his prime years in Indiana before a mid-career trade sent him to the Dallas Mavericks.
+Acquired by the New York Knicks in 1992, he became a valued veteran presence on Pat Riley's physical, defensive-minded teams.
+After retiring as a player in 1999, he transitioned into coaching, serving on the Knicks' bench for over a decade in assistant and interim head coaching roles, respected for his steady demeanor and deep knowledge of the game.

 1946–1964